heheshang/AuroraPlan/Rust for Rustaceans.md

 all implemented in heap memory, which allows them to grow and shrink over time and to be returned from functions without the borrow checker complaining.

-214 Chapter 12
-Behind the scenes, the heap is really just a huge chunk of contiguous memory that is managed by an allocator.
+- Behind the scenes, the heap is really just a huge chunk of contiguous memory that is managed by an allocator.
 It’s the allocator that provides the illusion of distinct allocations in the heap, ensuring that those allocations do not overlap and that regions of memory that are no longer in use are reused.